fief-dev/docs/docs/self-hosting/deployment/railway.md

 To add your domain, follow the instructions on Railway documentation: [https://docs.railway.app/guides/public-networking#custom-domains](https://docs.railway.app/guides/public-networking#custom-domains)

+!!! warning "Redeploy the server and worker afterwards"
+    To make sure Fief correctly takes into account the new domain, it's important to trigger a redeploy on the server and worker process.

 ## Cost estimation

 Railway's pricing is based on memory, CPU and network usage.
 Thus, the pricing will **highly vary depending on your workload**.